the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 }
 link The Principle Of Rationality "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfRationality.md"

+class The Principle Of Existence Of Aspirations {
+  created
+}
+link The Principle Of Existence Of Aspirations "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfExistenceOfAspirations.md"

 The Principle Of Integrity  <|-- The Principle Of Transformation The Principle Of Integrity  <|-- The Principle Of Reflexivity